 And, of course, many on the left will accuse those on the right of the same thing.
 As result, the hope to have unity through the actions listed in the third category is undermined.
 After all, it is hard to be tolerant, civil, sympathetic, and neighborly towards those you think are undermining what you take to be the good life and the means to securing it.

 Now, you might think that these descriptions, while applicable to some extremists, are inapplicable to most people.
-After all, Americans have always been divided on important issues and have been able to work together in the past.
+Surely Americans have always been divided on important issues and have been able to work together in the past.
 But research is showing that civility, sympathy, and tolerance is indeed being undermined due to a relatively recent and disturbing fact: an increasing number of people see those with whom they disagree as immoral, ignorant, untrustworthy, unpatriotic, fanatical, close minded, evil, and so on.
 For example, here is a Pew Research Center study that shows a significant rise in “partisan antipathy” since 2016:

 Here is another Pew poll that shows an increasing number of people seeing members of the opposite party as close-minded, immoral, lazy, and unintelligent:

 And in an important article entitled “Political Sectarianism in America” (Science, Vol. 370, October 2020; go here for the issue) we read: “For decades, scholars have studied polarization as an ideological matter—how strongly Democrats and Republicans diverge vis-à-vis political ideals and policy goals.
 Such competition among groups in the marketplace of ideas is a hallmark of a healthy democracy.
 But more recently, researchers have identified a second type of polarization, one focusing less on triumphs of ideas than on dominating the abhorrent supporters of the opposing party.”